 Online Access to Your Parent / Student School Accounts

-In May, district enrollment confirmation is mailed to the home address that was verified, as well as emailed to accounts provided during registration.
+In the spring, district enrollment confirmation is mailed to the home address that was verified, as well as emailed to accounts provided during registration.
 These communications from the district will also include your access credentials for the online parent portal, accessible in May.
 Carlmont uses Infinite Campus for student data management (posted grades and attendance) and Canvas for student assignments and grades.
 Parents will receive a parent log in to gain visibility for their student accounts in each of these online resources.

 CARLMONT NEW PARENT INFORMATION NIGHT